Begin your graphic novel on the right foot

 We will ask you to show up, again and again and again. -

 The time commitment is entirely up to you.
 As with most programs of this kind, the people that get the most out of it put the most in.
 You have to find a rhythm that works for you.
 As for interacting in the group, you can get away with as little or as much as you like as well.
 There is at least one zoom call each week that generally runs for 2 hours and functions as an informal check in with instructors and peers.
-As the course progresses there are additional check in calls.
-We recommend spending 3 to 5 additional hours each week actually working on your project in order to make significant progress by the end of the 6 months.
+As the course progresses there can be additional one on one check ins.

 -